mguery/resume/index.md

 **Certified AWS Solutions Architect and CompTIA Security+ with 10+ years of admin and customer support experience.
-Seeking a remote Support Engineer or Cloud/DevOps Engineer role.**
+Seeking a remote Support Engineer or Cloud Engineer role.**

 Provided support to Fortune 500s, small businesses, and SaaS startups.
 Handled all customer-facing parts, including onboarding, customer service, billing, product training, and troubleshooting.